 Results 1–10 of 43 for "Curriculum"X related to "Self-esteem that's based on external..."
-Refine Your Search Refine Your Search TopicEducation (34)Personality (5)Children (4)Learning & memory (4)HIV & AIDS (3) 6 more... [+] Race (2)Bullying (1)Emotional health (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Carey, Michael P. (1)Dollinger, Stephen J. (1)Dwyer, Carol (1) 16 more... [+] Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 43 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 2.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 3.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 4.Lesson 2: Sleeping and DreamingA lesson covering the stages of sleep, REM, quiet and active sleep, and disorders such as insomnia, narcolepsy, jet lag and apnea.Curriculum 5.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Refine Your Search Refine Your Search TopicEducation (38)Children (6)Personality (5)HIV & AIDS (4)Learning & memory (4) 6 more... [+] Race (2)Bullying (1)Emotional health (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Carey, Michael P. (1)Dollinger, Stephen J. (1)Dwyer, Carol (1) 18 more... [+] Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kalichman, Seth (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 43 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 2.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 3.Lesson 2: Sleeping and DreamingA lesson covering the stages of sleep, REM, quiet and active sleep, and disorders such as insomnia, narcolepsy, jet lag and apnea.Curriculum 4.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 5.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
 This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 6.Stimulus Items (Articles From The APA Monitor on Psychology)The newspaper articles referred to in this unit, all from the Monitor on Psychology, are intended to be used as stimulus items for additional discussion.
-Curriculum 7.Personality: Day FourA lesson on other psychoanalytic perspectives and behavioristic models of personality.Curriculum 8.Activity 3.2: NarcissismNarcissism is sometimes called the personality disorder of our society, with many people displaying some of its traits.Curriculum 9.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
-HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum 10.Activity 1.2: What is Personality?
-A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum Previous 1 2 3 ...
+Curriculum 7.Activity 3.2: NarcissismNarcissism is sometimes called the personality disorder of our society, with many people displaying some of its traits.Curriculum 8.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
+HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum 9.Personality: Day FourA lesson on other psychoanalytic perspectives and behavioristic models of personality.Curriculum 10.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 43 for "Curriculum"X related to "Self-esteem that's based on external..."